 There are some exceptions to France's application of the territorial system.
 Subject to the approval of French tax authorities, a French corporation may elect to be taxed on its worldwide income (régime du bénéfice mondial) (i.e., corporate taxable income would include the income of its foreign branches, but not its subsidiaries) or on a worldwide consolidated basis with its foreign subsidiaries that are at least 50 percent owned (régime du bénéfice consolidé).
 Because of its restrictive nature, the régime du bénéfice mondial has never been used.
 In addition, ministerial approval to use worldwide consolidation has only been granted to approximately 10 of France's most important companies.
-Companies using worldwide consolidation may claim foreign tax credits subject to a per-country limitation.
+Companies using worldwide consolidation.
 Excess credits for a given year may either be carried forward for five years or deducted in computing income.